PimvanderLoos/AnimatedArchitecture/README.md

 ### Importing BigDoors' Database

-As of [dev-build 1130](https://pim16aap2.nl/BigDoors/), BigDoors has a command that allows you to export the old database to the new format.
+As of [release](https://github.com/PimvanderLoos/BigDoors/releases) Alpha 0.1.8.44, BigDoors has a command that allows you to export the old database to the new format.
 While running that version, you can run the `BigDoors PrepareDatabaseForV2` command <b>in the console</b> to export the database.
 Read the output in the console to see if everything was exported correctly.
 Running this command does not affect the existing database for BigDoors.